 For this step, you will need a 22" long piece of 4" PVC and roughly 1200' of 26 AWG magnet wire.

 With an end of the magnet wire secured, you can now begin to wind the secondary.
-For this instructable, you are going to need approximately ~1150 turns.
+For this instructable, you are going to need approximately ~1100 turns.
 Go slow, this process will take lots of time and patience.
 Make sure you don't accidentally cross the wire anywhere and don't leave any gaps in between turns.
-Use painter's tape to hold the turns in place as you continue to wind, this way you can take breaks without having to worry about the wire coming undone.
+Use painter's tape to hold the turns in place as you continue to wind, this way you can take breaks without having to worry about the wire unraveling.